-Cannes is an attractive coastal town and resort situated in the heart of the French Riviera, on the Mediterranean coast.
+Cannes is an attractive coastal town and resort in the heart of the French Riviera, on the Mediterranean coast of south-east France.

-Just behind the Croisette Boulevard is the Rue d’Antibes which also has an amazing concentration of designer shops.
+Just behind the Boulevard de la Croisette is the Rue d’Antibes which also has an amazing concentration of designer shops.
 It is a wide and pleasant street and a lovely place for a bit of window shopping, or real shopping if you are richer than us.
 There are also a lot more affordable shops here as well.

 Behind the rear of the old port the Allées de la Liberté is an attractive open space where the Cannes flower market is held.
 Keep drifting west from here through the old town to the main market, the Marche Forville, and narrow streets lined with boutiques full of things you probably can't afford.

 After exploring the centre of Cannes we suggest you visit the gardens of the Champfleuri Park on Roi Albert Avenue de la Favorite.
 These extensive and beautifully maintained gardens contain a very wide range of garden styles and water features and were inspired by various gardens around the world.

 Note: the 'man in the iron mask' was an unidentified prisoner detained for 30 years at the end of the 17th century.
 Forced to always wear a mask his true identity was never known, although he was said to be the illegitimate son or brother of King Louis XIV.
 He was immortalised in the Three Musketeers by Alexandre Dumas.